This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 Although condensation isn’t considered a type of damp that needs any special treatment or expensive repair work by itself, if condensation is allowed to continuously build up, it can easily lead to penetrating damp.
 Especially in bathrooms and kitchens where temperature fluctuations are common when cooking, bathing or washing.

-If simply wiping down surfaces after use and cracking open a window to allow moist air to escape isn’t making a difference in your home, consider investing in an extractor fan in your bathroom or extraction hood above your hob.
+If simply wiping down surfaces after use and cracking open a window to allow moist air to escape isn’t making a difference in your home, consider investing in an extractor fan in your bathroom or an extraction hood above your hob.

-You can also invest in a dehumidifier, which is a household appliance designed to remove moisture from the air, then set this to run in problem rooms.
+You can also invest in a dehumidifier, which is a household appliance designed to remove moisture from the air, and then set this to run in problem rooms.

 It’s also recommended to dry clothing outside the home where possible, rather than on clothes airing racks or over the radiator.
 If you use a tumble dryer, ensure the ventilation hose leads out of the property via a window or door before making use of it.

-Avoid getting down in the dumps about damp and protect your property today by performing small household maintenance tasks ahead of problems arising, don’t forget to check your loft spaces and roof and when in doubt, always reach out to a professional for advice or guidance.
+Avoid getting down in the dumps about dampness and protect your property today by performing small household maintenance tasks ahead of problems arising, don’t forget to check your loft spaces and roof and when in doubt, always reach out to a professional for advice or guidance.